Max Muncy Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 22nd in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in MLB.

-- The Padres' 4.37 team ERA ranks 16th across all MLB pitching staffs.
+- The Padres have a 4.27 team ERA that ranks 14th among all league pitching staffs.

-- The Padres rank 20th in baseball in home runs given up (40 total, 1.3 per game).
+- Padres pitchers combine to surrender 40 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The Padres are sending Darvish (1-2) to the mound for his sixth start of the season.
-He is 1-2 with a 3.60 ERA and 34 strikeouts through 30 2/3 innings pitched.
+- Snell (1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched) gets the start for the Padres, his seventh of the season.

-- In his last time out on Sunday against the San Francisco Giants, the right-hander tossed six innings, giving up four earned runs while surrendering nine hits.
+- The lefty last appeared on Tuesday against the Cincinnati Reds, when he tossed six innings, allowing three earned runs while giving up eight hits.

-- The 36-year-old has an ERA of 3.60, with 10.2 strikeouts per nine innings, in five games this season.
-Opponents have a .229 batting average against him.
+- The 30-year-old has an ERA of 5.59, with 10.2 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.